svlobanov/accel-web-manager/misc/demo-scripts/README.md

 User-Name, IP and Calling-Sid usually contain personal data that should be removed before publishing.
 Obfuscator script does this job

-It is highly recommended to review `new_ip` function in `obfuscator.py`.
-At least, change the constants 18,15,97,23 or implement some new logic for IPv4 obfuscation

 ```bash
 $ cd data
 $ ../obfuscator.py